foxdonut/meiosis/tutorial/lessons/01-hello-world-mithril.md

 ## 01 - Hello World

 The first thing that we will do is render something onto the page - a "Hello, world" message, of course.
-With Mithril, this is accomplished using `m.render`.
+With Mithril, this is accomplished using `m.mount`.
 When calling this function, we must pass two parameters:

 1. The DOM element into which we want to render, and
-1. What we want to render.
-This is a virtual-DOM node, or **vnode** for short.
+1. The Mithril component that we want to render.

-We can use the `m()` function to describe the HTML structure of what we want to render and produce a vnode suitable for passing to `m.render`.
+A Mithril component is a plain JavaScript object with a `view` function.
+That function must return a virtual DOM node (or _vnode_ for short).
+We can use the `m()` function to describe the HTML structure of what we want to render and produce a vnode.

 ### Our First Example